aboutbits/react-ui/readme.md

 The project will be served at http://localhost:4000.

-Generate static build by executing the following command:
+Generate a static build by executing the following command:

 ```bash
 npm run build-storybook